-For Part 2, you will submit a single version of your client.py with all of the functionality for Questions 1-4.
-You will also submit your design document as design.pdf.
+For Part 2, you should submit your final version of client.py with all of the functionality for Questions 1-4 by October 18, 2016, 11:59PM using glookup with submit proj2-part2.
+You will also submit your design document as design.pdf, plus optional feedback.

-As in Part 1, we provide a set of functionality tests for Part 2, in run\part2\tests.py.
+As in Part 1, we provide a set of functionality tests for Part 2, in run_part2_tests.py.
 You should also make sure that you still pass all the autograder tests we gave you for Part 1.
-We may release an updated (and more comprehensive) version of the Part 2 tests when Part 1 is due.
-This may include more detailed performance tests.
-We will announce this on Piazza.